jhoenicke/seahaven/lean/README.md

   so the solver can be queried repeatedly.

 * **[`Seahaven/SolverIsCorrect.lean`](Seahaven/SolverIsCorrect.lean)** — the
-  final assembly `solver_is_correct : Correctness`, gluing the deal bridge (a `Shuffle` really deals the deck `initcard` records) to the invariants and the two directions of the query proof.
+  final assembly proving the theorem `solver_is_correct : Correctness`.

 ## Why the proof is hard